keyou/chromium_demo/README.md

 ---

-> This project is migrating to chromium version `91.0.4472`,not done yet,if you want to build all demos,please checkout this project to `c/80.0.3987`, and checkout chromium to `80.0.3987.165`,then run `gclient sync`.
+> This project is in the process of migrating to chromium version `110`, it is partially completed, please choose the appropriate branch for your needs and make sure chromium switches to the corresponding branch as well (you will need to run `glcient sync` to sync the code after the switch).
 If you are interested in this, please feel free to contact me in the Discussions channel.
 > I have built a WeChat group, used to facilitate technical discussions, if you are interested, welcome to add my WeChat, I will pull you into the discussion group.
 WeChat:
 > <img src="https://user-images.githubusercontent.com/1212025/126026381-b153090c-f53f-4aa8-8204-d830d8fe0a6d.jpeg" width="200">

-This project is used to demonstrate how to use some basic mechanisms in chromium, including asynchronous multitasking, mojo, multi-process, etc.
+This project is used to demonstrate how to use some basic mechanisms in chromium, including asynchronous multitasking, mojo, multi-process, viz, cc, gl etc.

 > Tips:
 > 1. If you are new to chromium, it is recommended to study these demos in order.
-> 2. These demos are ONLY tested on Linux and Android.
+> 1. These demos are ONLY tested on Linux and Android.
-> 3. Welcome PR/MR.
+> 1. The label in front of the demo list below indicates the highest supported chromium version of the demo, e.g. v110 means chromium 110 is supported, demos without labels mean that they are only verified on chromium 80.
+> 1. Feel free to submit new demos for PR or migrate these demos to other chromium versions

 Demo list: